ela-compil/BACnet/Docs/README.txt

 2.3.9 Udp_MaxPayload
 	The max payload for udp seems to differ from the expectations of BACnet.
 	The most common payload is 1472.
 Which is 1500 when added with the 28 bytes ip headers.
-This numbers is determined by your local switch/router through.
+This number is determined by your local switch/router through.

 3. TECHNICAL